aeonSolutions/AeonLabs-Business-BusinessCardNFC/README.md

 # A Business Card with NFC
-This is my take on the Business Card designed and prototyped by Makers like [Lloann Boudin](http://twitter.com/loann_boudin) and available on Instructables here: https://www.instructables.com/PCB-Business-Card-With-NFC/ and also by Joep1986, available here: https://www.instructables.com/Digital-Business-Card-With-NFC/.
+This is my take on the Business Card designed and prototyped by Makers like [Lloann Boudin](http://twitter.com/loann_boudin) and available on Instructables here: https://www.instructables.com/PCB-Business-Card-With-NFC/ and also by Joep1986, available here: https://www.instructables.com/Digital-Business-Card-With-NFC/ and by [Dmitry Shlenkevitch](https://github.com/Dima-Shlenkevitch) here: https://github.com/Dima-Shlenkevitch/NFC-Business-Card
+]

 I've made some changes in particular added a copper track around the light bulb so it can be easier to protect circuitry with a transparent liquid acrylic.
 This business card feels better on touch when fabricated with a thickness of 0.4mm.